top of page

 If your agent mentions 'gross yield', run as fast as you can.

 Ras Al Khaimah is developing at an unusually rapid pace.
 Large-scale hospitality investment, new infrastructure, and rising international visibility are converging in a short time frame.
 Residential supply is expanding alongside tourism demand, and new buyers are entering the market earlier in its maturity curve than they would in more established locations.
-This is the definition of a fast-growing market — and it shapes how performance should be interpreted.
-After the initia
+This is the definition of a fast-growing market and it shapes how performance should be interpreted.
+After the initial

 Jan 11

-"10% Net Yield" - Really...?
+"10% Net Yield".
+Really...?
 Why headline yields are the most misunderstood number in property

 Ras Al Khaimah has moved quickly into the international property conversation.
 It is increasingly discussed as an emerging destination: new infrastructure, global hospitality brands, and a clear ambition to reposition itself on the world stage.
 As attention grows, the way opportunities are described tends to simplify.
 Yield becomes the shorthand.
 This is not unusual.
 In fast-moving markets, developers and agents lead with numbers that travel easily.
 Buyers, often navigating t